CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 Business Profile and Distress Drivers

-What CareMax operated at filing (and why the structure mattered).
-Bankruptcy filings described CareMax as operating two primary business lines: a management services organization (MSO) business connected to value-based care and Medicare contracting, and a “Core Centers” clinical care centers business.
-The MSO business included three accountable care organizations (ACOs) serving roughly 88,000 Medicare patients, while the clinic footprint consisted of 46 centers in Florida serving a much larger annual patient volume across business lines.
-This split is strategically important in a distressed healthcare context: ACO/MSO operations can be asset-light (contracts, data, network relationships), while clinic operations are more asset- and lease-intensive with materially different buyer pools, diligence cycles, and operational risks.
+Business overview.
+The First Day Declaration described CareMax as operating two primary business lines: a management services organization (MSO) business connected to value-based care and Medicare contracting, and a "Core Centers" clinical care centers business.
+The MSO business included three accountable care organizations (ACOs) serving roughly 88,000 Medicare patients, while the clinic footprint consisted of 46 centers in Florida serving a larger annual patient volume across business lines.

-The Steward connection and the “counterparty risk” problem.
-CareMax’s distress was tied to Steward Health Care’s collapse and the fallout from the 2022 Steward Medicare acquisition.
-Steward’s former CEO Dr. Ralph de la Torre took a meaningful equity stake in CareMax in connection with the transaction, and Steward’s contract rejection posture was cited as a catalyst for CareMax’s run-up to filing.
-A U.S. Senator also publicly cautioned about the ongoing role of former Steward leadership in connection with the post-sale business relationship in a press release, signaling the reputational and policy tail that can attach to healthcare reorganizations even when the formal plan mechanics are straightforward.
+Steward connection.
+CareMax's distress was tied to Steward Health Care's collapse and the fallout from the 2022 Steward Medicare acquisition.
+Steward's former CEO Dr. Ralph de la Torre took an equity stake in CareMax in connection with the transaction, and Steward's contract rejection posture was cited as a catalyst for CareMax's path to filing.
+Senator Edward Markey publicly cautioned about the ongoing role of former Steward leadership in the post-sale business relationship.

-Bankruptcy filings provide a more operational description of why this counterparty risk was existential: the first-day declaration describes CareMax acting as an exclusive MSO across “Stewardship Health” starting in November 2022, supporting care for 170,000+ patients and approximately 2,000 providers, and tying ACO economics to data and reporting infrastructure (including MIPS data submission) that was needed to qualify for annual CMS shared savings payments.
-In other words, the chapter 11 was not only about balance sheet repair; it was also about keeping critical contracting and data workflows intact long enough to monetize the ACO business in a sale transaction.
+The First Day Declaration describes CareMax acting as an exclusive MSO across "Stewardship Health" starting in November 2022, supporting care for 170,000+ patients and approximately 2,000 providers, and tying ACO economics to data and reporting infrastructure (including MIPS data submission) needed to qualify for annual CMS shared savings payments.

-A quick lookback: the Steward Medicare acquisition and growth profile.
+Steward Medicare acquisition.
 The Steward relationship originated in a 2022 transaction in which CareMax announced it acquired Steward’s Medicare value-based care business for $135 million and expanded its network to approximately 2,000 providers and more than 200,000 senior patients across 10 states in a transaction announcement.
 Coverage at the time highlighted the large number of patients under different CMS programs in CMS program lives.

 | Transaction / datapoint | Detail |